About the School of Physics, Astronomy and Maths

 - Our physics research group is renowned for applying fundamental physics to real-world problems.

-- We have a young, growing and dynamic mathematics research group working in optimisation, algebra and its applications to theoretical computer science.
+- We have a strong mathematical physics research group, and our mathematics research also spans optimisation, algebra and its applications to theoretical computer science.

 - Our research activity - which continually feeds into teaching - is very diverse, covering some of the most exciting topics in modern science, including the astrophysics of stars, galaxies and black holes, the new area of physics called quantum computing, atmospheric physics, climate change and modelling, measuring our impact on the atmosphere, and mathematical areas including financial modelling, amongst others.